arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-1.md

 * Yes.

-## DBMS designing and er modeling (2) [24th June 2023]
+## DBMS designing and ER modeling (2) [24th June 2023]

 * Commit -> To make the changes permanent we use **commit**.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/32b5fa4d-0950-4948-8551-3fbf6e293a5d)

-* Rollback -> Revert back all of the changes and go back to the last state where the DB was saved/commited(before the changes were made).
+* Rollback -> Revert back all of the changes and go back to the last state where the DB was saved/committed(before the changes were made).

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/4a3d36d7-2c0f-4051-b638-7262090e7faa)
 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/4cc69bd5-9927-49fe-bb5a-8148b5f9a075)